Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 1 1/2 teaspoons vanilla

-Measure all ingredients into a large mixer bowl.
+Measure all components together straight into a large mixer bowl.

 Ingredients